taustation-fan/taustation-fan.github.io/README.md

 attacked by *raving lunatics*, *single-minded sociopaths*, *coldhearted killers* and *bloodthirsty psychopaths*.
 They will bring you to within an inch of your life and send you to sick bay for about 16 segments.
-Unless you're on Bordeaux, where you will die.
+Unless you're on Bordeaux or Caen, where you will die.
 And, adding insult to injury, they will also loot your wallet and get away with a percentage of the money you're carrying around.